Security Alert: Dridex Malware, Banking Infostealer, Spreads Again [UPDATED]

 The boom in devices and content makes it easy to deceive users.

 The advent of smartphones and tablets and the decreasing costs of owning a computer have brought about unprecedented connectivity and access to technology.
-And a prerequisite of enjoying the web is to have an email address.
-That’s where everyone starts.

 More devices > More email addresses > More potential victims> More spam